For the day when you need just the right word to enhance a crime scene.

 Hey, when you need that touch of added tension to “breathe life” into an otherwise somewhat dull scene, well, here you go …

 Dr. John Lofland is the author and coauthor of various works detailing social movements, social psychology, and research methods.
-Some of his writings include, Symbolic Sit-ins, Doing Social Life Deviance and Identity, Analyzing Social Settings, and
+Some of his writings include, Symbolic Sit-ins, Doing Social Life Deviance and Identity, Analyzing Social Settings, and Protest: Studies of Collective Behaviour and Social Movements.

 According to Wikipedia and a bit of our family history, John’s book, Doomsday Cult, “is considered to be one of the most important and widely cited studies of the process of religious conversion, and one of the first modern sociological studies of a new religious movement.”